YiLimath/YiLimath.github.io/_pages/agent-system/goal-monitoring.md

 *Figure: goals become operational through priorities, bounded actions, progress checks, and termination.*

+**In one sentence.** State the objective, how progress is measured, and what makes stopping correct; termination is a design decision, not an accident of budget.

 ## Problem

 Autonomous execution can drift from the user's objective, spend resources on